tuananhzippy/ngx-wheel-options/projects/ngx-wheel/README.md

 #### Inputs
 - `height` is the height of the wheel canvas
 - `width` is the width of the wheel canvas
+- `lineWidth` is the colour, gradient, or pattern for the lines around the segments or the lines around text of the wheel canvas
 - `spinDuration` is the number of seconds the wheel wil be spinning for
 - `spinAmount` is the number of spins the wheel will make before stopping
 - `innerRadius` is the inner radius of the wheel.
 Allows you to make the wheel hollow from the center